-The following table identifies our executive officers who are not directors, and sets forth their current positions at resTORbio and their ages as of March 20, 2019.
+The following table identifies our executive officers who are not directors, and sets forth their current positions at resTORbio and their ages as of March 27, 2019.

+Officer

-Officer Name Position Held with resTORbio Since Age Joan Mannick, M.D.
-Chief Medical Officer 2017 60 Meredith Manning Chief Commercial Officer 2018 47 John J. McCabe Vice President, Finance 2017 51
+Name Position Held with resTORbio Since Age

+Joan Mannick, M.D.
+Chief Medical Officer 2017 61

+Lloyd Klickstein, M.D., Ph.D.
+Chief Scientific Officer 2019 63

+John McCabe Vice President, Finance 2017 52

 Joan Mannick, M.D. has served as our Chief Medical Officer since March 2017 and served as a member of our board of directors from March 2017 to November 2017.
-From November 2010 until March 2017, Dr. Mannick was Senior Director and subsequently Executive Director in the Translated Medical Division of NIBR, where Dr. Mannick led the clinical program at NIBR that targets pathways regulating aging to treat aging-related conditions.
+From November 2010 until March 2017, Dr. Mannick was Senior Director and subsequently Executive Director in the Translated Medical Division of Novartis Institutes for Biomedical Research, or NIBR, where Dr. Mannick led the clinical program at NIBR that targets pathways regulating aging to treat aging-related conditions.
 Prior to joining NIBR in 2010, Dr. Mannick was a Medical Director at Genzyme from 2007 to 2010 working in multiple therapeutic areas and a faculty member at Harvard Medical School from 1991 to 1999 and University of Massachusetts Medical School from 2000 to 2011.
 Her NIH-sponsored laboratory focused on the role of protein S-nitrosylation in physiology and pathophysiology.
 Dr. Mannick received her A.B. from Harvard College and her M.D. from Harvard Medical School.
 She completed her residency in Internal Medicine at Brigham and Women's Hospital and an Infectious Disease fellowship as part of the Harvard Combined Infectious Disease Program.